Hats-Protocol/proposal-hatter/docs/spec.md

 During operation:

 - Executing a proposal in Proposal Hatter increments internal allowances; it does not auto‑change Safe module limits.
 - Withdrawals call the AllowanceModule to move funds from the Safe.
-If a Safe module limit is lower than Proposal Hatter’s internal ledger for that token, the module will block before Proposal Hatter’s ledger is exhausted—ops should raise the module limit as needed.
+If a Safe module limit is lower than Proposal Hatter's internal ledger for that token, the module will revert and the allowance change will be rolled back—ops should raise the module limit as needed.

 Audits / Lindy: